dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/upgrade-instruction.md

 #### Migrate to Template File

 The following properties can only be set via a template file.
-Please <a href="https://www.dynamsoft.com/contact/" target="_blank">contact us</a> to upgrade your template.
+Please call `CBarcodeReader.OutputSettingsToFile` first with the old version to export the settings and then use the <a href="https://www.dynamsoft.com/tools/template-upgrade/" target="_blank">template upgrade tool</a> to upgrade your template.

 | PublicRuntimeSettings Property | Template File Parameter |
 | ------------------------------- | ----------------------- |